cosmos/cosmos/whitepaper.md

 Some "malicious" behavior do not produce obviously discernable evidence on the blockchain.
-In these cases, the validators can coordinate out of band to force the timeout of a validator.
+In these cases, the validators can coordinate out of band to force the timeout of these malicious validators, if there is a supermajority consensus.

 In situations where the GnuClear hub halts due to a ⅓+ coalition of validators going offline, or in situations where a ⅓+ coalition of validators censor